How much does it cost to Transport a Car?

 2. The distance the vehicle is being transported affects how much you’ll pay

 As you can probably guess, distance plays a major role in the cost to ship your vehicle.

 Generally, the further the distance the car is to be transported, the higher the car transport cost.

-In Australia, the cost for transporting within the same metropolitan area is around $120.
-For longer distances (i.e. to regional areas or if transporting interstate), the cost can come down to below $0.40 per kilometre.
+As a guide, in Australia, the cost for transporting within the same metropolitan area is around $120.
+For longer distances (such as. to regional areas or if transporting interstate), the cost can come down to below 40 cents per kilometre.